stripe/veneur/README.md

 ## Global Counters

 Via an optional [magic tag](#magic-tag) Veneur will forward counters to a global host for accumulation.
-This feature was primarily developed to
+This feature was primarily developed to control tag cardinality.
+Some counters are valuable but do not require per-host tagging.

 ## Lack of Host Tags for Aggregated Metrics